evertverschoor/2DGameEngine/README.md

 -> Added sound engine using XAudio2, can now load and unload sounds and play them.

--> Split VideoSettings and GraphicsSettings into two files, added Brighten effect, fixed Sharpen visual bug
+-> Split VideoSettings and GraphicsSettings into two files, added Brighten effect, fixed Sharpen visual bug.

+### Sept.
+13, 2015

+-> Added a camera with working mouse movement mode, hid the cursor

 ## Benchmarks